gnosis/GECO/Proposals/Identity Project.md

 ### How much funding are you requesting
 > Each phase has a different estimated requirement for funding.
 I have already finished a working proof-of-concept so the first phase the funding I am requesting is lower than the others which have yet to be started.
-Phase 1: Completion of the base Solidity Code + testing: $2,500 Phase 2: Creation of a Javascript library part 1: A javascript API for interacting with the Identity smart contract code. $6,000
+Phase 1: Completion of the base Solidity Code + testing: $10,000 Phase 2: Creation of a Javascript library part 1: A javascript API for interacting with the Identity smart contract code. $17,000
-Phase 3: Creation of a Javascript library part 2: Gasless, keypair-less usage for web2 style onboarding: $3,000 Phase 4: Documentation and Tutorials: $2,000
+Phase 3: Stretch Goal: Creation of a Javascript library part 2: Gasless, keypair-less usage for web2 style onboarding: $15,000
-Phase 5: Auditing: Unsure, the goal is a community project.
+Phase 4: Stretch Goal: Documentation and Tutorials: $6,000 Phase 5: Stretch Goal: Auditing: Unsure, the goal is a community project.
 So a community audit should be requested.
 ### How did you hear about the GECO
 > From Twitter.